What to Expect at Your Child's Cardiac Center Outpatient Visit

 On some outpatient visits, your child's Cardiologist will recommend that your child have an exercise test.
 Make sure your child wears sneakers and comfortable clothes for this test.

-When your child's visit is complete, you will return to the Cardiology reception desk, get any paperwork you need and schedule your child's next follow-up appointment.
+When your child's visit is complete, you will be directed to the Check Out desk to get any paperwork you need and schedule your child's next follow-up appointment.

 Your child's primary physician will receive a visit summary from CHOP to ensure continuity of care.